rocky/0x05-py-bytecode-workshop/README.md

 # 18.1 Thanks and Post Survey

-Please fill out this survey to help me improve this and decide if I should try to do this again.
+Please fill out [this survey](https://forms.gle/VQMiSx87z36oyR7A9) to help me improve this and decide if I should try to do this again.

 Thanks to:

-* Organizers
+* Organizers (Brad Anton, Brian Smith-Sweeney)
 * David Handy
 * Stuart Frankel